 M.A. in Journalism

-Description: The M.A. graduate program in journalism is an “academic” rather than a “professional” program.
-M.A. students planning to enter media careers (especially those without extensive academic or professional background in journalism) may, however, pursue a course of study combining undergraduate and graduate Jour courses.
+The M.A. graduate program in journalism offers three separate tracks: academic, professional, and Integrated Marketing Communications.
+M.A. students without an academic or professional background in journalism may be required to pursue a course of study combining undergraduate and graduate courses.

 Preliminary Requirements: In addition to meeting Graduate School admission requirements, applicants must submit a letter detailing their reasons for wishing to pursue a M.A. in journalism.
 Please send this letter directly to the School of Journalism and New Media.
 Applicants also should provide three letters of recommendation, including one addressing the applicant’s mass media experience, if applicable.

-Course Requirements: Students take a 30-semester-hour program of study, as follows: Jour 651, 652, 654, and 655; 6 hours of graduate-level Jour electives; 6 hours of graduate course work in an area of concentration outside the department; and 6 hours of Jour 697 to complete a thesis or thesis project.
+Academic: Students take a 30-semester-hour program of study, as follows: Jour 651, 652, 654, and 655; 12 hours of elective graduate course work either in the school or in an area of concentration outside the school; and 6 hours of Jour 697 to complete a thesis or thesis project.
 A thesis project must be a professional work in an appropriate medium equal in scope to a formal thesis, i.e., based on a formal proposal encompassing problem analysis, literature review, method statement, and bibliography.
 Both the thesis and the project require approval of a written prospectus and an oral examination.